nightscout/trio-docs/docs/usage/interface.md

             - Override your Max SMB Basal Minutes and/or Max UAM Basal Minutes
             - Enable indefinitely or for a set length of time
         - You can save it as a preset to enact later or start the override now
+            - If you need to edit or delete a preset override, just swipe left on the override

     === "Temp Targets"
         - Add a temp target by tapping the "+" at the top right